truenas/middleware/docs/source/database/migrations.rst

   will be the same `upgrade` code, but different file name, `revision` and `down_revision` values).
 * Change the code to be idempotent so it won't fail if the corresponding DB changes were already made.
 * Merge newly created stable branch migration to the master branch.
-* Also make the original master migration code idempotent.
+* Also make the original master migration code idempotent (highly likely, it'll just be the same code as in stable branch).

 Applicability of database migrations
 ------------------------------------